psvet/obey/README.md

 })
 ```

-The type method accepts a `name` and a definition object.
 The definition object contains keys that indicate the subtype (or `default` if no sub-type specified).

 Each method will be passed a `context` object at runtime.
 This object has the following properties:

 * `def`: The entire rule for the property in the model